graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `array`

-A wrapper around Object.keys.
+A wrapper around `Object.keys`.
 Takes an object, and returns an array containing the names of the object's own properties.
 Returns an empty array for non-objects.

 #### Examples ####